-In Hypo Group, the capital adequacy requirement for operational risks is calculated using the basic method in accordance with capital adequacy regulations.
+In Hypo Group, the capital adequacy requirement for operational risks is calculated using the basic method in accordance with the capital requirements regulation.
 Group's own funds allocated to operational risks in the basic method have been established as sufficient in Group's internal capital adequacy assessment process also considering the stress scenario.